 - 1. There shall be an Office of Ombudsman, to be managed by an Ombudsman and to include such staff support as the Board determines is appropriate and feasible.
 The Ombudsman shall be a full-time position, with salary and benefits appropriate to the function, as determined by the Board. - 2.
 The Ombudsman shall be appointed by the Board for an initial term of two years, subject to renewal by the Board. - 3.
 The Ombudsman shall be subject to dismissal by the Board only upon a three-fourths (3/4) vote of the entire Board. - 4.
-The annual budget for the Office of Ombudsman shall be established by the Board as part of the annual ICANN (Internet Corporation for Assigned Names and Numbers) budget process.
-The Ombudsman shall submit a proposed budget to the President, and the President shall include that budget submission in its entirety and without change in the general ICANN (Internet Corporation for Assigned Names and Numbers) budget recommended by the ICANN (Internet Corporation for Assigned Names and Numbers) President to the Board.
+The annual budget for the Office of Ombudsman shall be established by the Board as part of the annual ICANN budget process.
+The Ombudsman shall submit a proposed budget to the President, and the President shall include that budget submission in its entirety and without change in the general ICANN budget recommended by the ICANN President to the Board.
 Nothing in this Article shall prevent the President from offering separate views on the substance, size, or other features of the Ombudsman's proposed budget to the Board.